About storage

 Important

-When Amperity opens AWS CloudFormation during the storage setup process the IAM roles that are used for operations and role assumption within AWS CloudFormation will be inherited from the IAM role that is assigned to the logged-in user.
+When Amperity opens AWS CloudFormation during the storage setup process the IAM roles that are used for operations and role assumption within AWS CloudFormation is inherited from the IAM role that is assigned to the logged-in user.

 Note